playground-xyz/dataengineer-interview-test/Solution/README.md

 ## Data flow process
 ### Source
-Source files are in .tbl format and are stored in AWs S3 bucket.
+Source files are in .tbl format and are stored in AWS S3 bucket.
 They are table files and hold data in table format.
-Python pandas module 'read_csv' is used to read data from these files.
+Python pandas module 'read_csv' can be used to read data from these files.
 Below files are stored in S3 bucket 'issplayground'.

 1. region.tbl
 2. nation.tbl